collective/collective.z3cform.norobots/README.rst

 Interface is translated in the following languages: Czech [cs], Danish [da], German [de], Basque [eu], Spanish [es], Suomeksi [fi], French [fr] and Simplified Chinese [zh_CN].
-=> Some strings have been added in 1.4, need to be translated.

 Requirements
 ------------

-    * I have tested with Plone 4.1.5 and Plone 4.0.10 (http://plone.org/products/plone).
+I have tested this release with Plone 4.1.6, Plone 4.2.1.1 and Plone 4.3a1 (http://plone.org/products/plone).

-    * For Plone 4.0 : ``plone.app.z3form``, ``plone.app.registry``, and ``plone.app.discussion`` to
-      use the captcha for anonymous comments in Plone Discussions.
-See bellow.
+See previous releases for Plone 4.0.

 Screenshot
 ------------